-Sweep Riders (2) – experienced off-road cyclists needed to stay at the back of the pack to make sure everyone gets through okay, and alerts water stops that all cyclists have gone by.
+Sweep Riders (8) – experienced road cyclists needed to stay at the back of the pack to make sure everyone gets through okay, and alerts water stops that all cyclists have gone by.
 Will carry some emergency gear.
 GPS recommended, but not required.
 Cell phone required to contact route patrol & 911 if needed.
 Will help take down route arrows.

 Sweep Vehicles (4) – will remain at the back of each route, alerting water stops that all cyclists have gone by their location.
 Additionally responsible for taking down signage once it is confirmed that no cyclists are behind them.
 Requires good physical fitness for frequent stops, getting out of car, walking short to medium length distances, and crossing intersections safely.